NextechSystems/selectapidocspub/source/includes/_patientrecall.md

 &nbsp;

 ### *Search*
 Searches for all recalls matching the given search criteria.
 See [https://www.hl7.org/fhir/search.html](https://www.hl7.org/fhir/search.html) for instructions on formatting search criteria.
+By default non-deleted recalls are returned.
+See deleted search parameter for details

 #### HTTP Request
 `GET /patient-recall?{parameters}`